Adelynn

 2019

-An examination of the character Neil Perry from Peter Weir's 1989 classic Dead Poets Society, specifically his untimely death by his own hand (though it was arguably his father who dealt the blow) and this plot point's relationship to his coding as homosexual.
-This essay argues that the story can only be logically understood if Neil is, in fact, gay, and the film supports this argument through his relationship with classmate Todd, various motifs, and his journey with theatre.
+An examination of the character Neil Perry from Peter Weir's 1989 classic Dead Poets Society, specifically focusing on his untimely death at his own hand and how this plot point relates to his coding as homosexual.
+This essay argues that the story can only be logically understood if Neil is, in fact, gay and closeted, drawing textual support from his relationship with his classmate Todd, various queer motifs (particularly the recurring character of Walt Whitman), and his journey with theatre.

 "'The Desire Before the Desire': Trans Thematics in Bacchae’s Pentheus"